Harry Newman (American football): 1935 season

 In early September 1935, there were reports that Newman might not return to the Giants' backfield, because he did not want to leave his Detroit liquor business.
 Newman announced he was quitting professional football and did not play the first few weeks of the season.
 Then, on October 15, 1935, Newman announced that he had changed his mind and signed a contract to play with the Giants beginning the following Saturday.
 After his return, Newman wrote: "Football still is fun.
 If it weren't it wouldn't be worth while, regardless of how much they paid you for it.
 Believe me, I've missed it the few weeks I was out and I was mighty glad to get back into action."
 Newman played in eight games (four as a starter) for a Giants team that once again advanced to the NFL Championship Game, losing to the Detroit Lions, 26–7.
 With the clock ticking off the final seconds of the championship game, Newman threw an interception that was run back 36 yards and resulted in a final score by the Lions.

 In November 1935, Newman wrote a guest column for the New York Post on the difference between the college and professional game.
 Newman wrote: "Among the Giants we kid a lot about how we feel Monday morning.
 Sometimes it's not too good.
 That's when the aches and pains begin to creep up on you.
 Boys, how you hate to get out of bed!
 The only difference between pro and amateur in that respect is that you ache all over a day later in pro football."

 After the 1935 season, Newman credited his disappointing performance in 1935 to skating: "Skating is the best thing I know of to develop hip-swinging, judgment of distance, suppleness, dexterity, pivot and angle terms.
 I was off form in 1935 and the main reason was because I did no skating last winter.
 I did a lot in 1932–33 and followed it up with a great season on the gridiron."

-In 1936, Giants's president John V. Mara said that the club had paid Newman $10,000 in 1935.
+In 1936, Giants president John V. Mara said that the club had paid Newman $10,000 in 1935.
 Mara said that the owners had found out that it did not work out to pay one star $800 a game while the rest of the team was paid $100 per game, and the resentment sometimes showed.
 The owners reacted by trying to evenly distribute money over the squad, such that Mara believed that the highest paid player in 1936 was paid only $500 per game.